sdsmart/Text_Analytics_Homework_3/README.md

 Run Instructions
 ----------------
-Run email-extraction.py first, then run email-processing.py.
+Run email-extraction.py first, then run email-processing.py with email-data.txt passed as an argument.

 It is possible that the web server can't be reached from within email-extraction.py.
 If this is the case, you can still run email-processing.py because the repository should have included